whatwewant/whatwewant.github.io/_posts/2015-04-07-shadowsocks-global-by-iptables.md

 * iptables -t nat -N SHADOWSOCKS

 ## 2. Ignore shdowsocks's address, avoid loop
-* iptables -t nat SHADOWSOCKS -d YOUR-SERVER-IP -j RETURN
+* iptables -t nat -A SHADOWSOCKS -d YOUR-SERVER-IP -j RETURN

 ## 3. Ignore LANs and any other addresses you'd like to bypass the proxy
 * iptables -t nat -A SHADOWSOCKS -d 0.0.0.0/8 -j RETURN